ocharles/blog/posts/2012-12-24-24-days-of-hackage.md

 ---
-title: 24 Days of Hackage
+title: "24 Days of Hackage"
 ---

 Today we won't look at any new libraries but instead would just like to express